 It’s not “smoking” because nothing actually burns.

 Something we see a lot is articles referring to using an e-cig as “smoking a vape” which always looks a bit off to us.
 The reason being is that when you press the button on your vape battery, you’re not actually burning anything.
 Inside the tank (or pod) your coil is heating up just enough to evaporate your e-liquid.
 While it might feel warm when you’re using a higher powered vape, that’s more to do with the size of the coil and the wattage you’re using.
 The only time anything will ever burn is if your tank is empty and you fire the battery anyway.
 That’s when you get that rather unpleasant “metallic” flavour and harsh throat hit because the cotton surrounding the coil is getting burnt.
 Simple way to avoid this?
-Just keep your tank topped up with e-liquid.
+Just keep your tank topped up with your favourite e-liquid.